Role of the Governing Body

 - Abide by the Code of Conduct (eg confidentiality/ use of social media/ proactive with new Governor email account)

-- Undertake a DBS check
+- Undertake an Enhanced DBS check and Section 28 Management Check

 - Show a commitment to promoting British Values